 3. Substructure Components of Bridge

-The substructure components of bridge refer to the components of bridge that lie below the bearings.
+The substructure components of bridge refer to the components of the bridge that lie below the bearings.

 The primary objective of the substructure components is to transfer the load coming from the superstructure to the underlying soil layer.